Paprika: Varieties

 Paprika can have varying levels of heat, but the chili peppers used for hot paprika tend to be milder and have thinner flesh than those used to produce chili powder.
 Sweet paprika is mostly composed of the pericarp, with more than half of the seeds removed; hot paprika contains some seeds, stalks, ovules and calyces.
 Whether paprika is red, orange, or yellow depends on its mix of carotenoids.
 Yellow-orange shades of paprika derive primarily from α-carotene and β-carotene (provitamin A compounds), zeaxanthin, lutein and β-cryptoxanthin; reds derive from capsanthin and capsorubin.
 One study found high concentrations of zeaxanthin in orange paprika.
 The same study found that orange paprika contains much more lutein than red or yellow paprika.
+Other studies have found that yellow paprika powder exhibits a significantly higher antioxidant capacity than other varieties of paprika.
+Paprika peppers also have several shape varieties, such as blocky, mini, and conical.

 Production

-Paprika is produced in various places, including Argentina, Mexico, Serbia, the Netherlands, China and the United States, but the two best-known producers are Hungary and Spain.
+Paprika is commonly produced by sun drying the peppers, a process that can take up to 10 days in optimal conditions.
+In addition to drying method, pepper cultivar and duration of storage also affect paprika color qualities.

+China and India, which together account for more than 22 million tonnes of paprika annually, are major producers, with Hungary and Spain also having significant production.